thurloat/thurloat.github.com/posts/2012-07-06-jasmine-swallows-async-exceptions.rst

         Tests should not have passed!
 There was a bloody exception!

-As you can see from the output block, my tests are obviously not behaving in a manner becoming of a good test.
+As you can see from the output block my tests are obviously not behaving in a manner becoming of a good test.
 Here comes the "answer"...

 The Answer-around
 -----------------

-The most elegant way in which I was finally able to work around these swallowed exceptions in the Jasmine tests was to use one of Jasmine's utility functions ``runs()``.
+The most elegant way I found to work around these swallowed exceptions in the Jasmine tests was to use one of Jasmine's utility functions ``runs()``.
 A call to ``runs()`` executes the callback as if it were a blocking operation.
-One of the handy features of the runs function is that it nicely brings along the scope of the test suite inside of the anonymous function you write inside of it.
+One of the handy features of the runs function is that it brings along nicely the scope of the test suite inside of the anonymous function you write inside of it.
 For more information on ``runs()`` check the `Asynchronous Specs`_ documentation for `Jasmine`_.

-So the pattern is for **any** success / fail / callback that you define within a test, make sure to wrap that function declaration inside of a ``runs()`` call.
+So, the pattern is for **any** success / fail / callback that you define within a test, to make sure to wrap the function definition inside of a ``runs()`` call.
 The following snippets are examples in both Coffeescript and Javascript again.

 coffeescript